• Skip to primary navigation

 You can create the same fun time activity for your kids.
 Adults can also get nostalgic.

-During campfire, use a light source like a flashlight and your hands and fingers to make shadow puppets on the tent wall or a sheet.
+During a campfire, use a light source like a flashlight and your hands and fingers to make shadow puppets on the tent wall or a sheet.

 Even if you’re not an expert, you can create simple animal shapes such as a rabbit, dog, snail, or butterfly.